void

 fastrova.png

-Olga Fastrová was another of the author's ironic examples of someone who didn't talk like pubkeeper Palivec.
+Olga Fastrová was another of the author's ironic examples of someone who did not speak like pubkeeper Palivec.

 Background

-Her initial writing activities consisted in helping her husband is his various projects.
+Her initial writing activities consisted of helping her husband in his various projects.
 This included translation, and from 1903 she is listed as a translator from French in her own right.
-I 1908 gav ho ut romanen Fata Morgana.
+In 1908 she published the novel Fata Morgana.

-From 1910 to 1936 she was permanent editor of Národní politika, the first ever woman who served in this capacity in any of the major Czech newspapers.
-Her focus was primarily fashion and other themes that were deemed of typically female interest (home decoration etc.).
+From 1910 to 1936 she was permanent editor of Národní politika, the first ever woman to serve in this capacity in any of the major Czech newspapers.
+Her focus was primarily fashion and other themes that were deemed of typically female interest (home decoration, etc.).
 She often used the pseudonym Yvonna.
 Some of her articles were also published in North America, for instance in Cleveland.

 Hašek and Fastrová

-Jaroslav Hašek knew Olga Fastrová personally; in the short story Za Olgou Fastrovou he writes that they had met just after his return from Russia, and Fastrová had asked him if "the Bosheviks really were eating human meat".
+Jaroslav Hašek knew Fastrová personally; in the short story Za Olgou Fastrovou he writes that they met just after his return from Russia, and Fastrová had asked him if "the Bolsheviks really were eating human meat".
 The story was a reaction to a satire about the Bolsheviks that Fastrová wrote in Národní politika 7 May 1922.
-In the story Hašek arranges her death, claiming that she must had very high fever when writing such nonsense.
-Fastrová never reacted in writing to the story and survived Hašek by 42 years.
+In the story Hašek arranges her death, claiming that she must have had a very high fever when writing such nonsense.
+Fastrová never responded in writing to the story and survived Hašek by 42 years.

-Fastrová is also mentioned as Yvonna in Strana mírného pokroku v mezích zákona so Hašek probably knew her before the war, although he in his story claimed that he met her first time shortly after returning from Russia on 19 Desember 1920.
+Fastrová is also mentioned as Yvonna in Strana mírného pokroku v mezích zákona, so Hašek probably knew her before the war, although in his story he claimed that he met her for the first time shortly after returning from Russia on 19 December 1920.

 Quote(s) from the novel